wdhdev/free-for-life/README.md

 ## For Students

   - [GitHub Education](https://education.github.com/pack) - GitHub Global Campus helps students, teachers, and schools access the tools and events they need to shape the next generation of software development.

+  - [Figma](https://www.figma.com/education/students/) - With the Education plan you can use the tools that will make you career ready, for free.
+You’re also part of a community who will help you get from where you are to what come’s next.